Starbucks Corp. (SBUX) Stock: Analyzing the Market Value - News Heater

 SBUX) stock’s latest price update

 The stock of Starbucks Corp.
-(NASDAQ: SBUX) has decreased by -0.78 when compared to last closing price of 103.44.Despite this, the company has seen a loss of -4.27% in its stock price over the last five trading days.
-MarketBeat reported 2023-11-24 that In the past month, consumer discretionary stocks have been on a tear, with the Consumer Discretionary Select Sector SPDR Fund NYSEARCA: XLY returning 10.47%.
-That led all sectors except technology stocks during that time.
+(NASDAQ: SBUX) has decreased by -0.10 when compared to last closing price of 99.30.Despite this, the company has seen a loss of -3.48% in its stock price over the last five trading days.
+The Motley Fool reported 2023-12-03 that Caterpillar’s dividend is more reliable than you might think.
+American Water Works plans on conservatively growing its dividend at the same rate as its earnings per share for the foreseeable future.

 SBUX’s Market Performance